jessepav/lacygoill-wiki-backup/floating_point/math.md

+# Set Theory
-# What does it mean for a set to be “countable”?
+## What does it mean for a set to be “countable”?

 Intuitively: